junxit/us-congress-code/title-01/chapter-1/sec-1.md

 Pub.
 L. 104–199, § 1, Sept.
 21, 1996, 110 Stat.
 2419, provided that: “This Act [enacting section 7 of this title and section 1738C of Title 28, Judiciary and Judicial Procedure] may be cited as the ‘Defense of Marriage Act’.”

 ### References in Pub.
+L. 114–113

+Pub.
+L. 114–113, § 3, Dec.
+18, 2015, 129 Stat.
+2244, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in any division of this Act [Consolidated Appropriations Act, 2016, see Tables for classification] shall be treated as referring only to the provisions of that division.”

+### References in Pub.
 L. 114–94

 Pub.
 L. 114–94, div.
 A, § 1004, Dec.
 4, 2015, 129 Stat.
 1322, provided that: “Except as expressly provided otherwise, any reference to ‘this Act’ contained in this division [see Tables for classification] shall be treated as referring only to the provisions of this division.”